Get Involved

 The Lancashire Writing Hub always has opportunities for readers, writers, performers, bloggers, film-makers, reviewers and tutors.

-Even informal input such as commenting on work submitted to the “Your Writing” page not only helps your fellow writers but gives you valuable experience in analysing creative writing and what makes it tick – and you don’t need to register as a volunteer, just register as a user of the website.
+Even informal input such as commenting on work submitted to the “Your Writing” page not only helps your fellow writers but gives you valuable experience in analysing creative writing and what makes it tick.

-If you’d like to help us expand our digital performance archive by taking and uploading film, or become a member of our copywriting team, or perform your work at a Word Soup event in your own community or represent your creative writing group as a peer moderator in the Your Writing area of the site, we have something for you.
+If you’d like to help expand their digital performance archive by taking and uploading film, or become a member of their copywriting team, or perform your work at a Word Soup event in your own community or represent your creative writing group as a peer moderator in the Your Writing area of the site.

-If you fancy getting involved with the Lancashire Writing Hub in a volunteer capacity, such as by becoming an informal volunteer copywriter or in a more formal volunteer placement, you can add valuable kudos to your cv, and a formal volunteer placement will also result in a formal statement/reference of your role with us.
-The formal roles include acting as Guest Editor for our website for between 1 and 3 month placements.
+If you fancy getting involved with the Lancashire Writing Hub in a volunteer capacity, such as by becoming an informal volunteer copywriter or in a more formal volunteer placement, you can add valuable kudos to your cv, and a formal volunteer placement will also result in a formal statement/reference of your role with them.
+The formal roles include acting as Guest Editor.

 Sofie Fowler completed a formal volunteer placement with the Lancashire Writing Hub in Autumn 2010, and is now studying for an MA in Screenwriting at UCLan.
-Sofie wrote an article on her blog about her volunteer placement with the Hub, and has kindly allowed us to publish it here, to give you an insight into a formal volunteer placement with us:
+Sofie wrote an article on her blog about her volunteer placement with the Hub, and has kindly allowed to publish it in their website, to give you an insight into a formal volunteer placement:

 “My time as an in house volunteer at the Lancashire Writing Hub (LWH) is coming to an end.
 It has been an enjoyable and informative experience that I’m glad I undertook.
 I have written a few reviews and interviews for them (links below) and also had the opportunity to organise a live literature night called Word Soup for which we had a cinema related theme of Words on Screen.
 Word Soup is a regular night at the Continental that offers local and national writers a chance to perform their work and watch others’.
 A great opportunity to get some feedback and also exposure.